-Ginny Mason is a Senior Graphics Editor at National Geographic Magazine.
+Ginny Mason is a cartographer and graphics editor at National Geographic Magazine.
+She likes maps that help people make informed decisions.
 You can follow her on Twitter at @masonginny.

 Daniel Huffman served as Editor for the first two volumes of the Atlas.
 Working alongside founder Tim Wallace, he helped develop the template for the project, and is enormously proud of what their initial ideas have become.
 A high point of his life was seeing his name listed in a library catalogue.
 You can find him at somethingaboutmaps.com, or on Twitter at @pinakographos.